tezos/tezos/docs/whitedoc/michelson.rst

 Otherwise, the seller must deliver at least ``Q`` tons of dried peas to the warehouse, in the next 24 hours.
-When the amount is equal to or exceeds ``Q``, all the tokens are transferred to the seller and the contract is destroyed.
+When the amount is equal to or exceeds ``Q``, all the tokens are transferred to the seller.
 For storing the quantity of peas already delivered, we add a counter of type ``nat`` in the global storage.
 For knowing this quantity, we accept messages from W with a partial amount of delivered peas as argument.